 On 16th August 1819 in St Peter's Fields, Manchester, armed cavalry charged a peaceful crowd of around 60,000 people gathered to listen to anti-poverty and pro-democracy speakers.
-It is estimated that 18 were killed, and over 700 seriously injured.
+It is estimated that 18 were killed, and nearly 700 seriously injured.

-We are campaigning for a PROMINENT, EXPLANATORY and RESPECTFUL memorial to this major event in the history of Manchester
+We were established in 2007 to campaign for a RESPECTFUL, INFORMATIVE and PERMANENT memorial to this major event in the history of Manchester